All England Open: Eyes on elusive title apart, PV Sindhu’s big-event mettle will be tested again

 “Nevertheless, I am seeing Sindhu improve day-by-day, with every tournament she is playing in these unique circumstances.
 I hope she quickly makes a comeback,” the 38-year-old said, adding the Indian shuttler must look at improving her agility which is a critical part of getting strokes right.

 It is sometimes easy to forget Sindhu is 25.
 She has won five medals at the World Championships including a gold and is a silver medallist at the Olympics and Asian Games.
 At the prestigious All England, her best result is a semi-final appearance.
-Incidentally, that is where she will run into Marin this week, should seedings hold.

 Sindhu begins her campaign against Soniia Cheah and is likely to face Gregoria Mariska Tunjung next: both opponents she has not lost against.
 Then comes a potential blockbuster of a quarter-final against former world No 1 Akane Yamaguchi, but one Sindhu should fancy given the Japanese’s general lack of action this year.
+With Marin withdrawing from the tournament and Tai Tzu Ying not in the fray, the Indian star has a great chance.
+The All England Open is a title that Sindhu is yet to win in her medal-filled career, and at the start of a Olympic year, it could give her momentum.

-Nothing is to be taken for granted in sport, but should form and pedigree hold, and should we have another Marin-Sindhu clash this week at badminton’s vintage event, Indian badminton fans will be hoping to see a closer contest; to see signs that Sindhu is heading in the right direction; to see that her dream of winning another Olympic medal remains on track.
+Nothing is to be taken for granted in sport, but when Sindhu faces some of her familiar rivals this week at badminton’s vintage event, Indian badminton fans will be hoping to see a closer contest; to see signs that Sindhu is heading in the right direction; to see that her dream of winning another Olympic medal remains on track.

-Note: Corrections and clarifications: Carolina Marin has withdrawn from All England due to an injury.
-The article has been updated to reflect that.